White Plains, NC

 About White Plains, NC

-White Plains is a small community in North Carolina with a population of 876 residents.
-The median household income is $52,813 per year, which is near the national average.
-The median age in White Plains is 54.3 years.
+White Plains is a small community located in North Carolina with a population of 876 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $52,813 per year, which is 30% below the national median of $75,149.
+The median age of 54.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How White Plains Ranks in North Carolina